Update (12 January 2019)

 I started using ASP.NET Core back when it was still called ASP.NET 5 and it was still in beta.
 In those early days every release introduced a sea change.
 The beta's were not beta's at all but more like alpha quality bits.
 I spent more time than I'd like just updating things to the latest version with each release.

 Compared to the past, updates are moving at a glacial pace.
-Compared to the full fat .NET Framework though, it’s been like moving from a camel to an electric car.
+Compared to the full fat .NET Framework though, it's been like moving from a camel to an electric car.
 When releases do come there is still a lot in each release.
-If you have a number of microservices using ASP.NET Core, it’s not quick to get them all updated.
-Also, it’s not just ASP.NET Core but all of the satelite assemblies built on top of .NET Core that keep changing too, things like Serilog and Swashbuckle (By the way, should I be looking into NSwag, it seems the new hotness?).
+If you have a number of micro services using ASP.NET Core, it's not quick to get them all updated.
+Also, it's not just ASP.NET Core but all of the satellite assemblies built on top of .NET Core that keep changing too, things like Serilog and Swashbuckle.

 What about other platforms?
 Well, I'm familiar with Node.js and the situation there is bordering on silly.
 Packages are very unstable and constantly being rev'ed.
 Keeping up and staying on latest is a constant battle almost every day.
 Each time you upgrade a package, there is also a danger that you will break something.
 With .NET Core, there are fewer packages and they are much more stable.

 Overall, things move fast in software development in general and for me that's what keeps it interesting.
 ASP.NET Core is no exception.

 Show me the API's!

 .NET Core and ASP.NET Core started out very lightweight.
 There were few API's available.
 You often had to roll your own code, even for basic features that should exist.

 In today's world, a lot of API's have been added and where there are gaps, the community has filled them in many places.
 The .NET Framework still has a lot of API's that have not been ported across yet.
 A lot of these gaps are Windows specific and I'm sure a lot will be filled in the .NET Core 3.0 time frame.